-3. Call a meeting of the Critical Incident Manageme nt Team (CIRT) for briefing Assign tasks and ensure each individual knows what is expected and logs their action on a central log of events record sheet.
-Lead on site Responsibility for obtaining and collating key information Responsible for contacting parents and carers of those involved including staff and pupils Managing telephone contacts

-Managing individuals coming into the school

-Point of contact for the emergency services,

-Point of contact for the Local Authority

-Point of contact for insurance,

-Point of contact for other appropriate outside agencies.
+3. Call a meeting of the Critical Incident Manageme nt Team Assign tasks and ensure each individual knows what is expected and logs their action on a central log of events record sheet.
+Lead on site (CIRT) for briefing Responsibility for obtaining and collating key information Responsible for contacting parents and carers of those involved including staff and pupils Managing telephone contacts Managing individuals coming into the school Point of contact for the emergency services, Point of contact for the Local Authority Point of contact for insurance, Point of contact for other appropriate outside agencies.
 Maintaining the normal running of the school if appropriate.

-- Point of contact for media supported by Chris Meddle (LA) 01223 703564 or 07798 571179, Diane Stygal Leadership Adviser 01223 507115 and 07585881934 & Communications Manager communications@cambridgeshire.gov.uk Co-ordinating a record of contacts and logging significant actions Consider whether you may need to close the school.
+Point of contact for media supported by Chris Meddle (LA) 01223 703564 or 07798 571179, Diane Stygal Leadership Adviser 01223 507115 and 07585881934 & Communications Manager communications@cambridgeshire.gov.uk Co-ordinating a record of contacts and logging significant actions Consider whether you may need to close the school.
 Identify a member of CIRT as the person to co-ordinate information.
 Consider communication to school staff/pupils/community.
-Monitor social media - what is publically available?
-4. Establish a base for • CIRT to agree a statement for all incoming calls, which can be managed by properly briefed staff CIRT (this may be off school site) to operate with Informative answer phone messages where not all school lines can be operated personally (e.g. after school hours).
+Monitor social media - what is publically available? bas CIR ablish a se for T (this y be off CIRT to agree a statement for all incoming calls, which can be managed by properly briefed staff Informative answer phone messages where not all school lines sch ool site) operate can be operated personally (e.g. after school hours).

-dedicated phone use Website update? • CIRT to brief personnel having direct links with public/media (factual brief statements only).
-(Discourage any speculative discussion; route all press enquiries to County Press Office in the case of a serious incident). • Establish press release in conjunction with the County Council Press Office. • Ensure telephone line(s) or mobile phones for outgoing calls available.
-Action the 'telephone cascade' for staff and governors [where appropriate] to keep information flow fast and accurate.
+dedicated phone use • Website update? • CIRT to brief personnel having direct links with public/media (factual brief statements only).
+(Discourage any speculative discussion; route all press enquiries to County Press Office in the case of a serious incident). • Establish press release in conjunction with the County Council Press Office. • Ensure telephone line(s) or mobile phones for outgoing calls available. • Action the 'telephone cascade' for staff and governors [where appropriate] to keep information flow fast and accurate.